Glynis Johns: Early life and education

-Glynis Margaret Payne Johns was born on 5 October 1923 while her parents were touring Pretoria, capital of the then Union of South Africa (a dominion of the British Empire and later the British Commonwealth of Nations).
+Johns was born while her parents were touring Pretoria, capital of the then Union of South Africa (a dominion of the British Empire and later the British Commonwealth of Nations).
 Her mother was Alyce Steele-Wareham, an Australian-born concert pianist of English descent who had studied in London and Vienna.
 Her father was Welsh actor Mervyn Johns, who became a star of British films during the Second World War, after which he worked regularly as a character actor at Ealing Studios.
 Through him, Johns was a cousin of British judge John Geoffrey Jones.
 She was given the middle names Margaret and Payne after her two grandmothers, her paternal grandmother Margaret Anne Samuel and her maternal grandmother Elizabeth Steele-Payne, the latter's family having formed the musical ensemble The Steele-Payne Bellringers in which she performed as one of the first women virtuoso violinists.

 Johns' parents met while both were studying in London, he at the Royal Academy of Dramatic Art and she at the Royal Academy of Music.
 They married on 17 November 1922 in St Giles, London, after which they left to tour the British dominions with her family's theatre company.
 The family returned to England just a few months after she was born.
 Age five, she joined the London Ballet School; by six, she was hailed in Britain as a dancing wonder; by ten, she was working as a Ballet instructor; and by eleven, she had earned a degree to teach dance.
 Hoping to study with the Sadler's Wells Ballet at age twelve, she was enrolled instead at Clifton High School in Bristol, balancing academia with the two hours a day she spent at the Cone School of Dancing (which later merged with the Ripman School to form Tring Park School for the Performing Arts).
 As a dance student, Johns amassed some twenty-five gold medals.
 Aside from her Clifton education, she also attended South Hampstead High School in London, where she was a contemporary of Angela Lansbury.